Young Artists Piano Program

 - Weekly solo recitals

-- Chamber music coachings and performances with members of the Young Artists Orchestra, guided by new Director of Piano Chamber Music, Melinda Lee Masur (6-week students only)
+- Chamber music coachings and performances with members of the Young Artists Orchestra, guided by Director of Piano Chamber Music, Melinda Lee Masur (6-week students only)

 - Other solo performance opportunities, including community outreach concerts throughout the Berkshires and on the Tanglewood Main Grounds